 Ms Hitch is currently a Global Multi-Asset Analyst at HSBC Global Asset Management (UK) Ltd. Prior to this, she was Head of Wealth Portfolio Management at the same organisation and was responsible for multi asset portfolios including HSBC’s flagship retail World Selection range.
 Prior to this, Caroline held several different investment roles including managing institutional global fixed income portfolios.
 Most -of her career has been with the HSBC Group and she has worked in various locations including Jersey and Hong Kong.

-Ms MacAulay is a non-executive director of JPMorgan Multi-Asset Trust plc and Aberdeen New Thai Investment Trust plc.
+Ms MacAulay is a non-executive director of JPMorgan Multi-Asset Trust plc, Aberdeen New Thai Investment Trust plc and Fidelity Japan Trust plc.
 She is also a Trustee of Glendower School Trust, an educational charitable Trust.
 She was formerly a director of Baring Asset Management (Asia) Ltd and head of Asian equities at Kleinwort Benson Investment Management and Eagle Star Investment Management.

 Past performance is not a guide to future performance and may not be repeated.
 The value of investments and the income from them may go down as well as up and investors may not get back the amount originally invested.